Low Esteem & The Factory

 How Do You Measure Effective Readership?

 If we sell the lemonade and only focus on how much we sell, as opposed to what people think of it, we won’t grow our lemonade business.
-Sales and number of product sold is important but I’d take one customer who pays $1 for my lemonade and gives me feedback to 10 customers who each pay a dollar ($10 total) who drink my lemonade yet don’t give me feedback to improve my product long term.
-The lemonade stand that focuses on getting the most customers to their stand may be able to attract lots of customers, but the lemonade stand that focuses on what the customers think of their product will be the stand likely to stay open the longest…and make the most money.
-Not sure if that analogy works but it was fun to try.
+Sales and number of product sold is important, but I’d take one customer who pays $1 for my lemonade and gives me feedback to 10 customers who each pay a dollar ($10 total).
+They drink my lemonade yet don’t give me feedback to improve my product long term.
+The lemonade stand that focuses on getting the most customers to its stand may be able to attract lots of customers.
+But the lemonade stand that focuses on what the customers think of their product will be the stand likely to stay open the longest.
+And make the most money.
+Not sure if that analogy works, but it was fun to try.

 The 22 Minute Meeting